aaron-grau/curic/react/projects/widgets/README.md

 `ReactDOM.render()` with a `Root` component and a `main` DOM element as the hook.

-The `Root` component, like all React components, should have a `render` function.
+The `Root` component, like all React components, should have a `render` method.
 For now, have your `Root#render` return an empty `<div>`.
 We will fill this in with our widget components as we create them.

 Note: we won't be using `jQuery` for this project.
 If you're not sure how to do something without it, use Google as a resource and ask a TA if needed.